ttngu207/neurodatawithoutborders.github.io/_pages/best_practices.md

 neurodata extension "simulation_output" provides a neurodata_type for storing continuous recordings from multiple cells and multiple compartments per cell.
 The extension only supports storing the output data of a simulation and does not support parameters for simulation configuration.
-This is out-of-scope for NWB:N, since it does not facilitate side-by-side comparison between stimulated and **in vivo** results, and is quite difficult to generalize given the diversity of ways one can parametrize a simulation.
+This is out-of-scope for NWB:N, since it does not facilitate side-by-side comparison between simulated and **in vivo** results, and is quite difficult to generalize given the diversity of ways one can parametrize a simulation.
 That said, if you would benefit from storing such data in your NWB:N file, you might consider creating your own custom extension.